-Risk and the Brain
+Risk and the brain

-A risk processing brain enables: a) registering signals; b) distilling information from these signals; c) analysing the information; and d) deciding.
+A risk processing brain enables.

+- (a) Registering signals.

+- (b) Distilling information from these signals.

+- (c) Analysing the information.

+- (d) Deciding.

 In Figure 3 a soft-wired animal, a tortoise, faces a succession of "Nows" that yield a succession of risks, decisions and anticipated changes in knowledge ahead from the pre- to the post-outcome.
 In panel 1 the tortoise has decided that it sees a new thing.
-In panel 2 it has decided that the new thing is either food (a chance) or not food (maybe either something neutral, or even nasty (ie a threat), but faces the risk of not knowing which.
+In panel 2 it has decided that the new thing is either food (a chance) or not food (maybe either something neutral, or even nasty (that is, a threat), but faces the risk of not knowing which.
 In panel 3, it has decided that it can go to the new thing or stay, but faces the risk of not knowing whether it will decide to go to it.
 In panel 4 it has decided to start walking.
-This discovery walk decision may well be influenced by its emotional mood, not merely by "objective" anticipations, Lerner and Keltner (2001), and Loewenstein, Weber, Hsee and Welsch (2001).
-While on the discovery walk, the tortoise still faces the risk of whether the new thing will turn out to be food.
-In panel 5 the succession of risks is past: it has discovered it was thorns, not food.

-Figure 3: Risk is Anticipating, Consciously or Unconsciously, a Change in Knowledge - A Discovery
+Figure 3.
+Risk is anticipating, consciously or unconsciously, a change in knowledge - a discovery.